mmob-tech/public-docs/docs/partners/Using your Dashboard/accessing-CP-dashboard.md

 ![](/./..images/cp-auth0-login.png)

-**If you’re setting up your account and integration for the first time, you will want to read** [https://docs.mmob.com/docs/articles/a81d1a16ea602-steps-to-install-your-integration] (Steps to Install your Integration) **which contains the steps for first-time users.**
+**If you’re setting up your account and integration for the first time, you will want to read** [Steps to Isntall your Integration](https://docs.mmob.com/docs/articles/a81d1a16ea602-steps-to-install-your-integration]) **which contains the steps for first-time users.**